With Edible Vine Plants!

 The kudzu vine also has quite attractive

-edible foliage (and edible flowers), but is extremely invasive in hot,
+edible foliage (and edible flowers), but are extremely invasive plants in hot,

-humid climates, so avoid planting it in those conditions.
+humid climates, so avoid planting kudzu in those conditions.

 - Seasoning -- Vine plants used